gboehl/dime-mcmc-matlab/README.rst

 Installation
 ------------

-Copy the `matlab <https://github.com/gboehl/dime-mcmc-matlab/tree/main/matlab>`_ from this repo somwhere and add it to you matlab path:
+Copy the `matlab <https://github.com/gboehl/dime-mcmc-matlab/tree/main/matlab>`_ folder from this repo somwhere on your PC and add it to you matlab path:

 .. code-block:: matlab